Analysis: Investor magnet Israel tarnished by Palestinian conflict, but pull still strong

 Through the lens of environmental, social and corporate governance (ESG), Israel also still looks enticing.

-Its two largest banks, cited by the OHCHR for financing settlements, score within the top third of banks globally in ESG, according to data from Sustainalytics, an ESG ratings firm which said it would not update its assessment after last month’s violence.
+Its two largest banks, cited by the OHCHR for financing settlements, score within the top third of banks globally in ESG, according to data from Sustainalytics, an ESG ratings firm which said it would not update its country risk assessment for Israel after last month’s violence.

 The U.N.
 Human Rights Council voted last week to launch an investigation into allegations of crimes committed during it.

-Note: (This story has been refiled to clarify NZ Super Fund’s investor status in paragraph 12)